MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/enable-attack-surface-reduction.md

 ### MEM

-You can use Microsoft Endpoint Manager (MEM) OMA-URI to configure custom ASR rules.
+You can use Microsoft Intune OMA-URI to configure custom ASR rules.
 The following procedure uses the rule [Block abuse of exploited vulnerable signed drivers](attack-surface-reduction-rules-reference.md#block-abuse-of-exploited-vulnerable-signed-drivers) for the example.

-1. Open the Microsoft Endpoint Manager (MEM) admin center.
+1. Open the Microsoft Intune admin center.
 In the **Home** menu, click  **Devices**, select **Configuration profiles**, and then click **Create profile**.

     :::image type="content" source="images/mem01-create-profile.png" alt-text="The Create profile page in the Microsoft Intune admin center portal" lightbox="images/mem01-create-profile.png":::